Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 date_cfg = Config.configure_pickle_data_node(id="date_cfg", default_data=datetime(2022, 1, 25))

-model_cfg = Config.configure_pickle_data_node(id="model_cfg", path="path/to/my/model.p",description="The trained model")
+model_cfg = Config.configure_pickle_data_node(id="model_cfg", default_path="path/to/my/model.p",description="The trained model")
 ```

 In line 4, we configure a simple pickle data node with the id "date_cfg".
 The scope is `SCENARIO`
 (default value), and a default data is provided.

 In line 6, we add another pickle data node configuration with the id "model_cfg".
 The default
 `SCENARIO` scope is used.
-Since the data node config corresponds to a pre-existing pickle file, a path
+Since the data node config corresponds to a pre-existing pickle file, a default path
 "path/to/my/model.p" is provided.
 We also added an optional custom description.

 !!!
 Note